sebdurrbach/gepeto/README.md

 ## Description

-Gepeto uses GPT-3 (text-davinci-003 algorithm) from OpenAI to summarize articles with a simple link.
+Gepeto uses GPT-3 (text-davinci-003 algorithm) from OpenAI to generate notes from a given article.

-You can then preview the result in a pre-processed markdown format, export it as a .md file and open it with the default system application.

 Gepeto was built with Electron and Angular as a personal mini-project.

+## Features

+- Summarize an article with a simple link
+- Preview the result in a pre-processed markdown format
+- Export the result as a .md file
+- Open the .md file with the default system application
+- Configure your OpenAI API key and export location

-## Configuration
+## Advisory note

-### API Key

-You must provide an API key first in order to process a summary.

-If you don't have one, Gepeto will take you to the right place, otherwise you can get one from [OpenAI](https://openai.com/).

-### Default location

-You can provide a default location to export your files, otherwise Gepeto will export your files in your Documents folder.

-Configuration are store in a config.json file inside the User Data using electron-store.

-On Windows, the User Data folder is located in the AppData/Roaming folder.
+The text returned by GPT-3 may differ significantly from one try to another for the same article.

+You can try to generate a new note with the same article to get a different result, or try to adjust the prompt and options given in the api.js file.

 ## Installation